pulse2percept/pulse2percept/doc/topics/stimuli.rst

 drawn more finely. ``phase`` is the spatial phase at fixation and ``t = 0``, and ``contrast`` is a Michelson contrast around mean gray 0.5.

+``direction`` alone says which way the pattern moves, so ``temporal_freq`` and ``speed`` are non-negative; to drift leftwards, use ``direction=180 * deg``.
+Both frequencies are checked against the raster: the grating's components along x and y must each stay strictly below the Nyquist frequency of the corresponding angular pixel pitch, and consecutive ``time`` samples must advance the drift by less than half a temporal cycle.
+A stimulus that would alias is refused rather than silently rasterized as a different one.

 :py:func:`~pulse2percept.stimuli.psychophysics.bar` draws a single bright bar perpendicular to its direction of motion, whose center sits at ``offset + speed * t`` along the motion axis: